igorskyflyer/npm-zep/README.md

 🧠 `Zep()` is a zero-dependency, efficient debounce module. ⏰

 > Why `Zep()`?
-Because `Zep()` allows you to create a time-invoked callbacks but with _deferred_ execution! `Zep()` does debouncing in a **very efficient** manner by only creating 1 Timer\* - provided by `setInterval`.
+Because `Zep()` allows you to create time-invoked callbacks but with _deferred_ execution! `Zep()` does debouncing in a **very efficient** manner by only creating 1 Timer\* - provided by `setInterval`.
 Some use cases are: when you are processing user input but want to wait until they have finished typing or you are using a 3rd-party API that calls an event handler too often - you can throttle those calls or when your event handler does intensive computing and you want to minimize workload.
 It limits the rate at which a function/handler can be fired/triggered, thus increasing performance/responsiveness of your product.

 <sub>\* other debounce functions/modules create dozens, even hundreds of Timers in order to provide the same functionality.</sub>